yusufessam22/dsml-portfolio/index.md

     - Standardisation for SVM
     - Normalisation for ANN and LSTM
   - Sliding windows used to frame forecasting as a supervised learning task

+At the time of conducting this research, the focus was kept on a minimal univariate setup using lagged features.
+While more advanced feature engineering might have improved model performance, such as including seasonality indicators, rolling statistics, or rainfall as an additional input, my understanding of these techniques was still in progress.
+Looking back, incorporating these could have offered better temporal context and generalisation, especially for rivers with highly variable flow.
+This is something I’ve started exploring and implementing in more recent projects.

 ---